dpendery/jetti/README.md

 *Note:  You may need to click a Reload button in the Run Order panel.*

-Click "Data Model" in the collection folder on the left, then "Data Model Reset".
+Click "Data Model" in the collection folder on the left.

 Ensure all requests are selected in the Run Order panel.

 Click "Run Jetti".

+This will delete all fulfillment data and flows the recreate the flows in the account.